MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/unable-install-vs-2022-online-installer-windows-10-21h2.md

 Renaming the **machine.config** file and replacing it with the default version resets the configuration to its original state, which can help resolve any corrupt or incorrect settings that might have caused the Visual Studio bootstrapper to fail during installation.

-After restarting your machine, try running the Visual Studio 2022 online installation again.
+After restarting your machine, run the Visual Studio online installation again.
 The bootstrapper should now be able to launch successfully without encountering the `ConfigurationErrorsException` related to the **machine.config** file.